-- Disable Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect the Router without encryption.
-It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.
+- Channel Width Select any channel width from the pull-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Disable Security The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the router without encryption.
+It is recommended strongly that you choose one of following options to enable security. - > WPA/WPA2-Personal Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.